koalamitice/TutorenEinteiler2000/README.md

 # Work Flow
 After executing the gradle run command a file dialog will pop up.<br />
 Use the dialog to open a file that contains a list of all tutors, all possible exercises, and which tutors could hold them.<br />
 The TutorenEinteiler2000 will parse the file and automatically schedule tutors for the exercises.
-The output will be written in a file called *schedule.txt*, create in the same directory as the selected file.
+The output will be written in a file called *schedule.txt*, created in the same directory as the selected file.
 <br />
 <br />
 # Input File Format